AnnaVM/NYTimes_Variations/README.md

 # NYTimes_Variations
-Using the New York Time resources (API, corpus...) in various settings
+This repository contains various small data science project/python programs based on  the New York Time resources (API, corpus...) to answer a general question and produce a visual overview/tool.
+The first project looks into using APIs ('Trending or not Trending').
+The second project will cover Topic Modeling with NY Times corpus.

 WORK IN PROGRESS